andreeaionescu/andreeaionescu.github.io/_posts/2021-11-03-how-graphql-works-with-tornado-flask.markdown

 The picture below executes the query and displays all the planets available from the API.

 ![GrahpiQL Interface Tornado and GraphQL]({{site.baseurl}}/assets/img/tornado-graphql.png)

+In conclusion, this API technology called GrahpQL can be used with any web servers in Python.
+You can even have a web server with multiple endpoints where some expose RESTful APIs and some GraphQL APIs.
+This comes especially handy for larger applications which can be easily adapted to send requests to both RESTful APIs and GraphQL APIs endpoints.

+### Github Repo

+The full code for the examples above can be found at the [graphql-example github repository][graphql-example]

 [graphene-python]: https://graphene-python.org/
 [types-reference]: https://docs.graphene-python.org/en/latest/types/#typesreference